mdforti/LogReport/README.md

 simply append this file to your .bashrc or just source it in your init files.

+Also, the daytlte folder is included with a template to use. just update the directory where you will install it.

 ## Dependencies:
 bash, awk, common shell commands: find, date.